Bui Vien Walking Street: Perfect Place for Saigon Night Life

 3.2.
 Chill at Bui Vien Local Coffee Shops:

-As a cultural intersection, Bui Vien is home to both branded coffee chains and local specialty coffee boutiques.
-If you are looking for convenience, you can't go wrong with Starbucks, Bobby Brown, Trung Nguyen, or Phuc Long.
+As a popular cultural intersection, Bui Vien Street is home to both branded coffee chains and many local specialty coffee boutiques.
+If you are looking for convenience, you can't go wrong with some of the Starbucks, Bobby Brown, Trung Nguyen, or Phuc Long.

 On the other hand, if Saigon's hidden gems attract you, go off the beaten path to the tranquil midst of Hanoi Corner, Nha Co 3 Lau, and Ut Lanh Cafe.
 Each location exudes a distinct vintage, nostalgia, and serenity vibe.
 Still, you can completely escape the hustle and bustle of the never-ending crowd by sipping a fine egg coffee or Bac Xiu (Vietnamese white coffee).